Nightfall (1956 film): Reception

-Retrospective critic Dennis Schwartz felt that Jacques Tourneur got the most out of a “minor film noir about a paranoid man haunted by his past".
+Critic Dennis Schwartz wrote in 2005 that Jacques Tourneur got the most out of a “minor film noir about a paranoid man haunted by his past".

-Critic Jay Seaver wrote, "Nightfall isn't worried about purity of genre; it occasionally threatens to become an almost light-hearted caper movie..,” which he regarded as falling somewhere between mediocrity and Tourneur’s very best.
+Critic Jay Seaver also wrote in 2005, "Nightfall isn't worried about purity of genre; it occasionally threatens to become an almost light-hearted caper movie..,” which he regarded as falling somewhere between mediocrity and Tourneur's very best.